Marbventa/matsim-berlin/src/main/java/org/matsim/run/linTimVehicleCirculation/RLTVC_Documentation.md

 <i>fileName</i> is the name of the Vehicle Scheduling output file.<br>
 <i>matsimConversionExportDir</i> is the path to the conversion tables.
 It is expected, that the Vehicle Scheduling output directory is located on the same hierarchy as this path.<br>
 <br>
-<p align = "justify"> Reads the conversion map of MATSim VehicleID to their replacing Integers.
-Returns a Map that has the replacing Integers as keys.</p>
+<p align = "justify"> Reads the conversion map of MATSim VehicleID to their replacing Integers in LinTim.
+Returns a Map that has the replacing Integers as keys, the MATSim VehicleIDs as their values.</p>
 </details>
 </details>